mdn/content/files/en-us/web/http/public_key_pinning/index.md

 - `report-uri` {{optional_inline}}
   - : If this optional parameter is specified, pin validation failures are reported to the given URL.

-> **Note:** The current specification requires including a second pin for a backup key which isn't yet used in production.
+> **Note:** The current specification requires including a second pin for a backup key that isn't yet used in production.
 This allows for changing the server's public key without breaking accessibility for clients that have already noted the pins.
 This is important for example when the former key gets compromised.

 ### Extracting the Base64 encoded public key information